elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/displaying_game_data.md

 ```

 Now let's go ahead and import a few new functions from the `Time` library that
-we'll want to use so we can subscribe to time and track each passing second of
+we'll want to use so we can subscribe to time and track each passing second.
-time.
 Change the `Time` import at the top of the file to look like this:

 ```elm
 import Time exposing (Time, every, second)